typelevel/fs2/site/docs/faq.md

 But what does it mean to "run" programs in Option?
 "Running" an algebraic programs amounts to transforming the carrier type (`Option[A]`), into a different type (say `A`).
 The shape of this transformation depends on the shape of the language, and in the case of `Option`, it's basically `getOrElse` or `fold`.

-This trasformation function is called an eliminator.
+This transformation function is called an eliminator.
 These functions transform your algebra type to another type, and correspond to our notion of "running".

 Unsurprisingly, `Stream` also follows this pattern: